Compactified moduli spaces and Hecke correspondences for elliptic curves with a prescribed $N$-torsion scheme: Representable moduli problems

-\prop[relrep-rigid-implies-rep]{Let $R$ be a ring and $\P$ be a moduli problem on $\Ell_R$.
+\prop[relrep-rigid-implies-rep]{Let $R$ be a ring and $\P$ be a moduli problem over $R$.
 Assume that $\P$ is rigid, relatively representable and affine.
 Then $\P$ is representable. }

-\demo{This is exactly \cite[(4.7.0)]{KM}.
-Now, \emph{loc.cit.} only discusses the case $R=\Z$, but the argument works for any ring.
-Indeed, the moduli problems used to cover $\Ell_{\Z}$, the ``Legendre'' and ``na\"ive level three'' problems (over $\Z[1/2]$ and $\Z[1/3]$ respectively) are still representable by smooth affine curves over $R[1/2]$ and $R[1/3]$ for any ring $R$, by Proposition \ref{base-change-representable}.
-Moreover, the argument does not use any property of $\Z$ as a base ring.}
+\demo{When $R=\Z$, this is exactly \cite[(4.7.0)]{KM}, but the argument in \emph{loc.cit.} works for any ring.
+Indeed, the moduli problems used to cover $\Ell_{\Z}$, the ``Legendre'' and ``na\"ive level three'' problems (over $\Z[1/2]$ and $\Z[1/3]$ respectively) are still representable by smooth affine curves over $R[1/2]$ and $R[1/3]$ for any ring $R$, by Proposition \ref{base-change-representable}, and the representability argument in \cite[pp. 112--116]{KM} does not use any property of $\Z$ as base ring.}